deficollective/defiscan/src/content/protocols/spark.md

 Spark has a main open-source frontend at [spark.fi](https://app.spark.fi).
 The code is open-source and there are instruction to run the page locally as a developer.
 There are no dedicated instructions for self-hosting.
 Direct interaction with contract is not straight forward nor documented.

-However, SparkLend is accessible on third-party applications such as DeFiSaver and SummerFi. `sUSDS` (`USDS` in savings) can also be swapped back to `USDS` and `USDC` using common decentralized exchanges.
+However, SparkLend is accessible on third-party applications such as DeFiSaver and SummerFiPro.
 These apps build an acceptable backup solution in case of failure of the official frontend and backend.

 > Accesibility score: Low

+## Conclusion

+Spark has a critical dependency

+> Overall score: Stage 0

-# Informational
+# Reviewer Notes

 We encountered no notable difficulty when reviewing Spark.